 I had basically given up hope that I would get pregnant.
-It had been over two years since my second miscarriage and we had even stopped trying.
+It had been over two years since my second miscarriage, and we had even stopped trying.
 However, while in the midst of becoming foster parents (something we still want to do), I discovered I was pregnant.
 As hard (and frustrating, annoying, and depressing) as it can be to hear it, everyone who ever told me that it was all about God’s timing was right.
-He doesn’t care about age (I’ll be 39 years old next month), nor does He care about having ONE ovary, multiple cysts, uterine fibroids or endometriosis.
+He doesn’t care about age (I’ll be 39 years old next month), nor does He care about having ONE ovary, multiple cysts, uterine fibroids, or endometriosis.
 How do I know?
 Because this miracle we are expecting…the one with a very active and strong heartbeat…is proof of that.

 There was a time in my life in which I always viewed myself as broken and assumed my husband married the wrong one.
-But then one day, I decided that I was no longer going to own the identity placed upon me.
+But then, one day, I decided that I was no longer going to own the identity placed upon me.
 Nor was I going to own my diagnosis or the odds stacked up against me.
 Instead, I drew closer to God and embraced the idea that we would be the exception to the rule.
 And guess what?
 We are!
-I am expecting a perfectly, healthy baby boy in May.
-If I could encourage anyone going through infertility it would be this: Don’t stay in the fail zone too long.
+I am expecting a perfect, healthy baby boy in May.
+If I could encourage anyone going through infertility, it would be this: Don’t stay in the fail zone too long.
 Don’t unpack and live there.
 Do feel those feelings, but then let them go.
 With me being bullheaded enough to refuse to accept our diagnosis and believe that God would see us worthy of a miracle is what I know made our journey possible.

 Definition of D&C: Dilation (or dilatation) and curettage (D&C) refers to the dilation (widening/opening) of the cervix and surgical removal of part of the lining of the uterus and/or contents of the uterus by scraping and scooping (curettage).
-It is a therapeutic gynecological procedure as well as the most often used method of first trimester miscarriage.
+It is a therapeutic gynecological procedure as well as the most often used method of first-trimester miscarriage.

-I would love to connect with you on a personal level, so if you liked this post, pass it on.
-Then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
-I can’t wait to “meet” you!If you are looking for a faith-based infertility community of other women who just “get it”, then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
+If you are looking for a faith-based infertility community of other women who “get it,” then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
 There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird,” as well as be able to share your heart with others on the same path, enter into exclusive giveaways, and so much more!
 So what are you waiting for?
 Find us here!